tribixbite/awesome/README.md

 *   [Distributive-Network/PythonMonkey](https://github.com/Distributive-Network/PythonMonkey) - A Mozilla SpiderMonkey JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.
 *   [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
 It is available for Linux/Unix, Windows and macOS.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 *   [Linux-on-droid/vendor\_lindroid](https://github.com/Linux-on-droid/vendor_lindroid) -
-*   [activeloopai/deeplake](https://github.com/activeloopai/deeplake) - Database for AI.
-Store Vectors, Images, Texts, Videos, etc. Use with LLMs/LangChain.
-Store, query, version, & visualize any AI data.
-Stream data in real-time to PyTorch/TensorFlow. https://activeloop.ai
+*   [activeloopai/deeplake](https://github.com/activeloopai/deeplake) - the GPU-native, sandboxed Postgres for AI agents
 *   [rive-app/rive-runtime](https://github.com/rive-app/rive-runtime) - Low-level C++ Rive runtime and renderer
 *   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.
 *   [plv8/plv8](https://github.com/plv8/plv8) -  V8 Engine Javascript Procedural Language add-on for PostgreSQL